What Is Parchment Paper and How Is It Used?

 - Do not microwave parchment paper with fatty, greasy foods like bacon.

-- Do not microwave wax paper or other similar materials that might melt or burn.
+- Do not microwave wax paper or similar materials that might melt or burn.

 - Never use parchment paper above 420℉ (food in the microwave will stay below this temperature, so that’s safe).